-Note: If you already have Java installed on your system, we recommend making sure it's the Temurin Java distribution.
+Note: If you already have Java installed on your system, we recommend making sure it's Oracle's Java implementation, and not OpenJDK.
+OpenJDK is known to have problems uploading some images.

 2.1.2 Web browser

 Camelot supports the latest versions of the following browsers: